-The Juvenile Fire-setter scheme (JFS) is a free service that aims to deter children from becoming involved with fire-setting behaviour.
-Our trained advisors can offer help and guidance to young people up to and including 17 years of age.
+The Juvenile Fire Setter (JFS) Scheme is a free service that aims to deter children from becoming involved with further fire-setting behaviour.
+Our trained advisors can offer help, guidance and education to young people up to and including 17 years of age.
 Our advisors work in pairs and can visit children in their homes, at school or a designated place of safety.
+They can also provide sessions over the phone.
 The scheme has been in existence since 1997 in that time, we have engaged with thousands of children.

 Signs of fire setting include: